Istrouma Area Council

 Istrouma Area Council serves Scouts in both Louisiana and Mississippi, primarily in the Greater Baton Rouge Area and Florida Parishes.
 Specifically, the council includes Scouts from the following parishes: Ascension, East Baton Rouge, West Baton Rouge, East Feliciana, West Feliciana, Iberville, Pointe Coupee, St. Helena, St. James, St. Tammany, Washington, and Tangipahoa.
 Wilkinson County is the sole Mississippi county in the council.

-Istrouma Area Council participates in various activities, primarily in and around Baton Rouge.
-Since 1935, Scouts from the council serve as ushers and stretcher bearers at LSU home football games at Tiger Stadium.
-Each district holds an annual Camporee at Camp Avondale in the spring, and most districts hold Cub Scout Day Camps for a week at various locales within their district.
-Each district also holds a district Pinewood Derby event for Cub Scouts.

 History

 Scouting came to Louisiana shortly after the establishment of the Boy Scouts of America in 1910.
 Rev. T. M. Hunter of the First Presbyterian Church of Baton Rouge established the first troop in that year, and two years later, affiliated the troop with BSA.
 The Istrouma Area Council was officially established in 1919.
 In 1923, the Rotary Club of Baton Rouge presented the council with a 15 acre campsite in Greenwell Springs called Camp Istrouma.
 After the council outgrew the camp, they raised money to move to the Avondale Scout Reservation located in East Feliciana Parish, doing so by the late 1950s.
 Istrouma was later sold to the United Methodist Church and serves as a Christian camp to this day.